Scott3142/python-programming/codelabs/part-4.md

 class Person:
     # ...

-    def getName(self):
+    def get_name(self):
         return self.name
 ```

-The `getName` method returns the instance variable `name` to the caller.
+The `get_name` method returns the instance variable `name` to the caller.
 The name of this method is somewhat strange.
 It is the usual convention to name a method that returns an instance variable exactly this way, i.e., `getVariableName`.
 Such methods are often referred to as "getters".

 Let's mould the main program to use the new "getter" method: